valery1707/hugo/content/blog/2016-07-16-controlling-redis-auto-configuration-for-spring-boot-session.markdown

 ---
 Categories:
-- Development
+- development
-- Spring
+- spring
-- Java
+- java
-- Redis
+- redis
 Description: "This blog post describes how to control the auto-configuration of Redis in a Spring Boot application using Spring Session, thereby making it possible to use the default in-memory session store in environments where Redis is not present.
 This is useful in Continuous Integration environments and development environments."
 Tags:
-- Development
+- development
-- Spring
+- spring
-- Java
+- java
-- Redis
+- redis
 date: 2016-07-16T15:42:05-07:00
 image: "/images/redis-spring-boot.png"
 title: Controlling Redis auto-configuration for Spring Boot Session